 Montgomery spent last year as an assistant men’s basketball coach at Eastern University in nearby St. Davids, Pa.
 Prior to that, he spent four years as an assistant coach at Destrehan (La.)
 High School and coached the U-14 AAU Louisiana Legends team.

 Montgomery played college basketball at Division I Samford University in Birmingham, Ala., where he was a four-year letter winner and two-year captain under head coach Jimmy Tillette.
 One of the best floor generals in Bulldogs history, Montgomery finished his career with 1,030 career points (19th in program history) and more than 350 rebounds, 200 assists and 100 steals.
 He made 112 appearances including 88 consecutive starts to end his career.Read more »

-Sarah Parks W'19 was named the Director of Men’s Basketball Operations in June 2019 and enters her first year in this position after more than three years as a student manager with the program.
+Sarah Parks W'19 was named the Director of Men’s Basketball Operations in June 2019 and enters her second year in this position after more than three years as a student manager with the program.

 As an undergraduate student manager with men’s basketball, Parks traveled with the Quakers to the NCAA Tournament in March 2018 and the team’s foreign trip to Italy in May 2018.
 She also spent her senior fall semester studying in Madrid, Spain.
 As a manager, Parks was looked to as a strong leader.
 She prepared the work schedules for each manager during her senior year, trained new managers to be fully contributing members of the staff, and assisted Fadem in preparing for road trips.